 But Nicky Salapu is clearly the kind of guy who when knocked down gets right back up again.
 “It was really hard for me to deal with,” Salapu told FIFA.com recently in reference to the infamous defeat.
 “But I thought if I don’t get back on the field I would never get a win for American Samoa.

 “It was a challenge for me to move forward and to take that worst team (tag) away and do something for American Samoa.
 It was a massive challenge for me mentally.”

 Fast forward to 2015 and Salapu, now aged 35, is more engrossed in the game than ever before.
-In fact he is borderline obsessed.
+In fact, by his own admission, he is borderline obsessed.
 He was in American Samoa’s squad for 2018 FIFA World Cup Russia qualifying in September, but it is at amateur level where his devotion most obviously plays out.
 Salapu spends almost every moment of available time playing football, turning out in the colours of no less than seven teams in Seattle, where he now lives.
 And when he is not playing, he is refereeing.

 Like any good passion, the pain it brings can often serve to accentuate the bond.
 “I love this sport, and I love to respect this sport,” Salapu says with a wistful smile that reflects his raw joy for football.

 Sometimes my body runs out of energy, but my heart still loves the sport.

 “I have tried to meet every challenge and the game has allowed me to have that opportunity.
 Sometimes my body runs out of energy, but my heart still loves the sport.